How Can I Help?

 - Follow us on Twitter @cbelections

 - Sign up to be a poll worker.
-Secure elections need committed volunteers.
+Secure elections need committed volunteers to find and prevent problems.
 Click here to notify us that you plan to volunteer.
 Then call Voter Services at 610-278-3278 to sign up.